marenga14/BabyBlockchain-/README.md

  > The Receiver ( owner ) of the document, has the the mandate to decript the document using the private key and own the document.
  > Verifier, any one who wants to verify the intergrity of the document from the digital signature.

+### Security concerns

+The important security concern is about the `issuers`, hence all the issuers are only authorised one with authorised addresses that will be pre-registered initially before everything starts.